 Liquidation Process: A step-by-step guide

-The liquidation process sees a company wound up, closed down and struck from the Companies House register.
+The liquidation process sees a company wound up, closed down, and struck from the register at Companies House.

-Any liquidation process usually begins with the company directors recognising that the business is in financial difficulty, or expressing a desire to close the company down.
-Profits may be down, sales stagnating or creditors may be hounding the accountants to be paid.
-The directors may also want to sell the company, start a new venture or simply retire.
+Liquidating a company usually begins with the company directors recognising that the business is in financial difficulty or expressing a desire to close the company down – profits may be down, sales stagnating, or creditors may be hounding the accountants to be paid.

 In any case, the first step in the liquidation process is for the company directors to seek impartial advice from an insolvency expert, before convening a meeting with shareholders to announce the intended liquidation.

-Because there are three different types of liquidation that a business can undertake, after this initial decision has been made, the liquidation process varies.
+There are three different types of liquidation that a business can undertake with varying processes.

 The three forms of liquidation are: